Category

 Visits are typically provided in person in the client’s home.
 When needed, services can be provided virtually or in community locations convenient to the family.

-Home visitors utilizing the PHB curriculum must have a master's degree in a relevant field such as social work, public health, child and family counseling, or child development or a bachelor's degree with at least 2 years of experience in a similar position.
-Home visitors must have experience working with families, be representative of the community served, and receive appropriate training.
+The Partners curriculum has no specific staffing requirements and defers that to the individual program administrator.
+As such, NCPC strongly recommends that home visitors utilizing the PHB curriculum have a master's degree in a relevant field such as social work, public health, child and family counseling, or child development or a bachelor's degree with at least 2 years of experience in a similar position.

-Home visitors must complete the 2-day Virtual Partners for a Healthy Baby Training provided by the creators at Florida State, as well as the Partners for a Healthy Baby “Let’s Explore!”
+NCPC requires that home visitors whose work is funded with Smart Start funds complete the 2-day Virtual Partners for a Healthy Baby Training provided by the creators at Florida State, as well as the Partners for a Healthy Baby “Let’s Explore!”
 Developmental Activities 3-hour workshop.
+Supervisors must complete the full-day Partners for a Healthy Baby Workshop for Supervisors.

 NCPC requires staff to receive training in the Standards of Quality for Family Support and Strengthening for this activity.
 Contact Positive Childhood Alliance North Carolina (PCANC) or National Family Support Network (NFSN) for more information, training, and certification.